 How do you make Air Fryer Corn Ribs?

 Follow all the recipe instructions and then Air Fry on the high setting for around 10 minutes, or until tender and golden and just starting to char at the edges.

 Tips For Making the best Corn Ribs

 Be extremely careful when cutting the corn.
-Use a large flat chopping board and a sharp chef's knife.
-This is the only tricky part of this recipe so go slow!
+Use a large flat chopping board and a large sharp knife.
+Pro tip: this is the only tricky part of this recipe so go slow!

 Fresh cobs of corn do taste best in this dish, but you can use frozen cobs of corn out of season.
 Just defrost the cobs thoroughly before attempting to quarter them.

 Feeding vegan diners?
 No problem!
 Substitute the Parmesan cheese with a vegan alternative.
 For the sriracha mayo (most sriracha brands are vegan, just check the label), use an egg-free vegan mayo in place of regular, and swap the honey for maple syrup.